-News in the foreign exchange market following Díaz-Canel's speech: The price of two currencies rises
+News in the foreign exchange market after Díaz-Canel's speech: The price of two currencies increases

-This Friday, the informal currency market in Cuba is experiencing a new shake-up: the price of the euro rises for the second consecutive day, and the value of the Convertible Currency (MLC) also increases.
+This Friday, the informal currency market in Cuba is experiencing a new shake-up: the price of the euro rises for the second consecutive day, and the value of the freely convertible currency (MLC) is also increasing.

-Only the dollar remains stable today, which is being traded again at 490 CUP.
+Only the dollar remains stable today, which is trading again at 490 CUP.

-The price of the euro soars to 545 CUP, five pesos more than the previous day.
+The price of the euro skyrockets to 545 CUP, five pesos more than the previous day.

-The MLC, for its part, reaches 405 CUP, marking a new milestone in the depreciation of the Cuban peso.
+The MLC, on the other hand, reaches 405 CUP, marking a new milestone in the depreciation of the Cuban peso.

 Exchange Rate Evolution

-This increase, which further deepens the chasm between the national peso and major foreign currencies, comes just hours after the most recent public intervention by the leader Miguel Díaz-Canel, in which he warned that the country is preparing for "more difficult times."
+This increase, which deepens the chasm between the national peso and the major foreign currencies even further, comes just hours after the most recent public intervention by the leader Miguel Díaz-Canel, in which he warned that the country is preparing for “more difficult times.”

 The recent increase in the value of the euro and the MLC in the informal market reflects a lack of confidence in the national currency and in the economic policies of the Cuban government.

-While the authorities insist on asking for patience, savings, and more resilience, the population faces a reality marked by precarity, hunger, and uncertainty.
+While the authorities continue to call for patience, savings, and more resilience, the population is facing a reality marked by precariousness, hunger, and uncertainty.

-In that context, every word spoken by Díaz-Canel without support from concrete actions translates into an additional decline of the Cuban peso.
-As has been demonstrated once again, the economy does not respond to rhetoric, but to actions.
+In that context, every word spoken by Díaz-Canel without backing from concrete actions translates into an additional decline of the Cuban peso.
+As has been demonstrated once again, the economy does not respond to rhetoric, but to facts.

 Exchange rate today 06/02/2026 - 7:20 a.m. in Cuba: